St Mullin's: History

 The village is named after Saint Moling (or Mo Ling, 614–697), who founded a monastery there in the early 7th century.
 The monastery was said to have been built with the help of "Gobán Saor", the legendary Irish builder.
 In the 8th-century manuscript, known as "The Book of Mulling", there is a plan of the monastery - the earliest known plan of an Irish monastery - which shows four crosses inside and eight crosses outside the circular monastic wall.
 It is said that St Moling dug a mile-long watercourse with his own hands to power his mill, a task that took seven years.
 He became Bishop of Ferns, died in 697 and is buried at St Mullins.
 The St Moling watercourse is still there, but the original monastery was plundered by Vikings in 951 and was again burnt in 1138.
 An abbey was later built on the site.

 A 9th-century high cross, showing the crucifixion and a Celtic spiral pattern, stands outside the remains of the abbey.
 There are also the remains of a Norman motte and some domestic medieval buildings, including one that has an unusual diamond-shaped window.
-St Moling's Mill and St Moling's Well are closeby.
+St Moling's Mill and St Moling's Well are close by.